 Dehydrating/Freeze Drying 101

 All are worth the investment.
-Dehydrating your own food is easy, and can be a big savings on many items, especially if the only other way to find the item is online and being shipped in the mail.
-Some items are cheaper or less of a pain to just buy, such as chopped onions, but overall after a couple years of hiking meals your investment is paid back, both money wise and in eating better tasting meals when you do the work yourself!
+Dehydrating your own food is easy and can be a big savings on many items, especially if the only other way to find the item is online and being shipped in the mail.
+Some items are cheaper or less of a pain to just buy, such as chopped onions, but overall, after a couple of years of hiking meals, your investment is paid back, both money-wise and in eating better-tasting meals when you do the work yourself!

 What to look for in a dehydrator: